Multi-Language Support

 Locale Selector Element

 Add a locale selector element to your pages so visitors can switch languages.
 The element displays available locales and links to the same page in each language.
 Configure which locales appear and how the selector is styled.
+While translating in the builder, the selector reflects the active locale in real time.

 Publishing Translations